 - In the FIRST part, you have variables declared to store rows and column count.

-- In the SECOND part, you have used the “END” method with the range to get the last row and column and store it to the variables.
+- In the SECOND part, you have used the “END” method with the range to get the last row and column and store it for the variables.

 - In the THIRD part, you have used the Resize property with the named range “myRange”.
 And after that, the row and column number that you have in the variables.